Spinner Bots: Is Your Inventory Being Used Against You?

 Have you ever gone to buy a ticket for a concert or the theatre to find that they’re sold out?
 This is a familiar story for many of us.
 And the kick in the teeth is seeing the very same tickets for sale elsewhere moments later, for an inflated price.
 The same can occur when booking flights; you want to book with your favourite airline only to find that there is no availability.

-Faced with this scenario, we naturally attribute the lack of availability to not being quick enough to place our orders.
+Faced with this scenario, we naturally attribute the lack of availability of not being quick enough to place our orders.
 In reality, behind this unusual and unfair activity lies an army of bots – spinner bots – programmed to target events and flights and hoard tickets to purposefully drive up prices.

 Throughout this blog, we discuss spinner bots in a detail: what are spinner bots, why are spinner bots a threat to businesses and how can we stop them their tracks?